nafets227/backup/README.md

 # backup #
 Container based implementation of backup.
 Features:
   - rsync to target system
+  - ssh to source system
   - historize data
-  - requires file-sourced to be mounted (NFS possible)
   - can backup IMAP accounts
   - can backup mysql databases
   - can backup Samba configuration
-  - Plugin system for other types of data
+  - other types of data can be added easily

 # Targets #
-  - --local copy data to local disk that is mounted in the container on /backup.local
-  - --cloud copy data to cloud location.
-Cloud location must support rsync protocol, it it indicated by the environment variable CLOUD_URL, CLOUD_USER and CLOUD_AUTH
-     @TODO describe how env variables work.
+Target can be anything that is reachable via ssh or a local disk mounten inthe container.
+Copying via internet is supported.

 # Sources #
 backup supports currently the following sources: